Glenglassaugh distillery: History

 On 16 December 2011 the first bottling of Glenglassaugh whisky from spirit distilled under the present ownership was bottled and released for sale only from the distillery shop.
+The history of Glenglassaugh distillery up to and including the first launches by the Scaent Group was described by whisky writer Ian Buxton in his book Glenglassaugh: A Distillery Reborn.

-In March 2013, The BenRiach Distillery Company acquired the Glenglassaugh distillery from its previous owners, who were listed as Amsterdam-based Lumiere Holdings.
+In March 2013, the BenRiach distillery acquired the Glenglassaugh distillery from its previous owners, who were listed as Amsterdam-based Lumiere Holdings.
 Benriach Distillery company also operates the Benriach and Glendronach Distilleries.
 In June 2016, Brown-Forman Corporation acquired the BenRiach Distillery Company and its subsidiaries, therefore making Brown-Forman the current owners of the Glenglassaugh distillery.

-The history of Glenglassaugh distillery up to and including the first launches by the Scaent Group was described by whisky writer Ian Buxton in his book Glenglassaugh: A Distillery Reborn (NWP, Glasgow.
-July 2010).
-Buxton also worked as marketing consultant and adviser to the relaunch.
+In June 2023, Glenglassaugh released a new portfolio, including a flagship 12 year old single malt.
+The overall artistic direction takes inspiration from rippling sand at Sandend Bay, with touches of colour inspired by sea glass.
+In January 2025, Brown-Forman announced that will pause production on Glenglassaugh distillery and the move will involve periods of production alongside occasional silent seasons.